Zak Crawley

-Zak Crawley (born 3 February 1998) is an English international cricketer who plays Test cricket for the national team.
-A right-handed top-order batter, Crawley has also played One Day Internationals for England, and in 2023 captained the side in two matches against Ireland.
-He plays domestically for Kent County Cricket Club.
+Zak Crawley (born 3 February 1998) is an English international cricketer who plays Test and One Day International (ODI) matches for England.
+A right-handed top-order batter, Crawley also captained the team in two ODIs against Ireland in 2023.
+Domestically, he plays for Kent County Cricket Club.

-Crawley made his international debut for England in November 2019 in the second Test match of England's tour of New Zealand.
-Following a score of 267 runs in 2020, he was named as one of the Wisden Cricketers of the Year in the 2021 edition of the almanack.
-Crawley's mentor is former Kent captain Rob Key; Key was appointed as Director of Men's Cricket by the England and Wales Cricket Board in 2022.
+Crawley made his international debut in November 2019 during England's tour of New Zealand.
+After scoring 267 runs in 2020, he was named one of the Wisden Cricketers of the Year in the 2021 edition of the almanack.
+His mentor is former Kent captain Rob Key, the Director of Men's Cricket for the England and Wales Cricket Board.

 Early life

-Crawley was born in Bromley in south-east London and was educated at New Beacon School in Sevenoaks and Tonbridge School; his father Terry is a retired City of London futures trader who had begun his working life as a carpet fitter, before becoming one of Britain's highest-paid men and making the Sunday Times Rich List following his change of profession.
-Crawley has represented Kent from under-11 level onwards, is a graduate of the Kent Cricket Academy and played club cricket for Holmesdale Cricket Club, Knockholt Cricket Club and Sevenoaks Vine.
-He made his Second XI debut for the county in 2013 aged 15 and signed his first professional contract with the club at the end of the 2015 season during which he had become a regular Second XI player and was selected for the England Elite Player Development for London programme.
+Crawley was born in Bromley in Kent, and was educated at New Beacon School in Sevenoaks and Tonbridge School.
+His father Terry is a retired City of London futures trader.
+Terry began his working life as a carpet fitter before becoming one of Britain's highest-paid men, making the Sunday Times Rich List following his career change.

+Crawley has represented Kent from the under-11 level onwards, is a graduate of the Kent Cricket Academy, and has played club cricket for Holmesdale, Knockholt, and Sevenoaks Vine.
+He made his Second XI debut for Kent in 2013 at age 15.
+At the end of the 2015 season, he signed his first professional contract with the club.
+By that time, he had become a regular Second XI player and was selected for the England Elite Player Development programme for London.
 During the 2016–17 English winter, Crawley played Western Australian Grade Cricket for Wembley Districts.